-Thought to be the oldest existing city in the world, Delhi is an enormous, sprawling metropolis, home to the Indian Government’s executive, judiciary, and legislative authorities and around 25 million residents.
+Thought to be the oldest existing city in the world, Delhi is an enormous, sprawling metropolis, home to the Indian Government’s executive, judiciary, legislative authorities and around 25 million residents.
+The capital of India is an enormous, sprawling metropolis, home to the Indian Government’s executive, judiciary, legislative authorities and around 25 million residents.
 The area is divided into eleven districts, each of them a crazy and fascinating amalgamation of ancient and modern.
 Medieval barricades stand proudly beside massive shopping malls, and colonial-era residential districts are home to mausoleums and bustling night bazaars.
 Delhi is polluted, crowded, and chaotic, but endlessly awe-inspiring all the same and is home to some beautiful green areas and parks.

 In the vast and ancient Delhi region, New Delhi is a colonial oasis built by the British architect Edwin Lutyens in 1931.
-The region is full of historic museums, galleries and monuments, grand government buildings, impressive parks and beautifully manicured gardens.
-The city was designed as a symbol of British imperial power and influence, and it certainly leaves a lasting impression.
+The region is full of historical museums, galleries and monuments, grand government buildings, impressive parks and beautifully manicured gardens.
+The city was designed as a symbol of British imperial power and influence, which leaves a lasting impression.

 One of these imposing monuments is India Gate, constructed in 1921 as a tribute to the soldiers who fought in the British Indian army in World War I. In the southern part of New Delhi, you’ll find Humayan’s Tomb, the building that inspired the Taj Mahal, built in 1570 for Mughal’s second emperor.
 Not far away, the stunning Lodhi Gardens are serene and unbelievably green, particularly beautiful in spring.
 Enjoy the sunset here and escape the buzz of city chaos.

-Located 20 miles to the south west of New Delhi, Gurgaon is well located to stay for a night before you fly home.
-If you’re looking to spend a day or two relaxing at the beginning or end of your holiday, Tikli Bottom is a graceful Lutyens-style country house on farmland and is an ideal spot for relaxing or exploring the undulating countryside.
+Located 20 miles to the southwest of New Delhi, Gurgaon is well located to stay for a night before you fly home.
+If you’re looking to spend a day or two relaxing at the beginning or end of your holiday, Tikli Bottom is a graceful Lutyens-style country house on farmland.
+It is an ideal spot for relaxing or exploring the undulating countryside.